The portable oxygen concentrator is used on a prescriptive basis by patients requiring supplemental oxygen.

 Everyone has different reasons for wanting to upgrade to the convenience of a portable oxygen concentrator.
 But typically it’s for one of the following reasons …

 The system purifies and concentrates the surrounding air to supply patients with an endless supply of oxygen, so long as the oxygen concentrator is connected to power.

 The Federal Aviation Administration generally prohibits the use of personal oxygen units during flights because they contain compressed gas or liquid oxygen, which are defined as hazardous materials.
-However, the FAA does allow the onboard use of certain portable oxygen concentrators.

 Instead of scheduling regular refills or replacements for tanks, a portable oxygen concentrator takes in ambient air and sends it through a filtration process to produce medical-grade quality oxygen.